na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 !!! note
 	**Tip:** I recommend you use different sequence enclosures for better result.
 Remember, you are EXPLAINING the AI how to handle the character!
 Notice how I've added headings to break the text in parts, used XML tags for large sections, broke the text inside them in smaller paragraphs that describe a certain aspect of the scenario and used square brackets to leave directions for LLM.

 	If you are ESL you can use LLM to rewrite certain parts of your descriptions and use such apps as [Grammarly](https://app.grammarly.com/) to fix your writing and [QuillBot](https://quillbot.com/) for rephrasing.
-You can search for premium accounts (~1$/3 Months) on plati.market or something if you are a [poor slavic guy](https://www.youtube.com/watch?v=wGMDcMT2oho) from Eastern Europe.
+You can search for premium accounts (~1$/3 Months) on plati.market or something if you are a [poor slav guy](https://www.youtube.com/watch?v=wGMDcMT2oho) from Eastern Europe.

 !!! info
 	❓